 In futures, TWAP and VWAP are deeply integrated into trading desks.
 Forex has been catching up, and now even retail platforms are starting to offer them.

-The Impact of Market Sessions (London, New York, Asia) on Execution Strategies
+The Impact of Market Sessions on Execution Strategies

-One thing traders quickly learn: not all sessions are created equal.
+One thing traders quickly learn is that not all sessions are created equal.

-• Asian Session: Quiet, low volume, tighter ranges.
-Here, TWAP is often more practical - it keeps execution steady without relying on volume.
+The Asian session is usually quieter, with lower volume and tighter ranges.
+Here, TWAP is often more practical because it keeps execution steady without relying on volume.

-• London Session: The busiest of all, with big liquidity.
-VWAP shines here because it can take advantage of the high trading flow.
+The London session is one of the busiest, with deep liquidity.
+VWAP can shine here because it can take advantage of the high trading flow.

-• New York Session: Often volatile, especially at the open.
-VWAP again has an edge, since it scales with the heavy volume spikes.
+The New York session is often volatile, especially at the open.
+VWAP again may have an edge, since it scales with heavy volume spikes.

 In other words, your choice of algorithm might depend on when you trade as much as what you trade.